 Population

 It is difficult to estimate population numbers due to the large number of species and wide geographic range.
-However, populations have dropped drastically from what they were historically.
+Many populations, however, have dropped drastically from what they were historically.

 Behavior

-Salmon are anadromous, which means they are born in freshwater headwaters, migrate to the sea and return to freshwater to reproduce, or "spawn."
+Salmon are anadromous, meaning they are born in freshwater headwaters, migrate to the sea and return to freshwater to reproduce or spawn.

 Reproduction

-When the female reaches the place where she will lay her eggs, she makes a depression in the riverbed with her tail, and then deposits her eggs in this depression.
+When the female reaches the place where she will lay her eggs, she makes a depression in the riverbed with her tail and deposits her eggs in it.
 She waits for males to fertilize the eggs, then covers the depression and moves on to make another.
+These nests are called redds.
 Females will make as many depressions as it takes to lay all their eggs.

 Diet